Board of Directors

 “Art is impactful and can be life-changing for young people, allowing them a vast amount of opportunities for self-expression, problem-solving, and making meaningful connections with the world.
 I joined Doodles Academy because I believe the life-changing powers of a quality arts education should be available to all children, no matter their background.”

 Educator Leadership Council

 Ife Abdus-Salam is an educator and administrator with 15 years of experience in New York City schools, non-profit organizations and cultural institutions.
 Ife has served as an educator and administrator for a number of organizations including the Studio Museum in Harlem, International Center of Photography, and the New York City Department of Education.

 “I am excited at this opportunity to work with Doodles Academy as it keeps me connected to these core facets of my identity as a Visual Art Teacher and Visual artist, and allows me to continue to engage and impact students in their artistic education beyond place in the classroom.

 Alyssa lives in Rochester, NY and teaches at Discovery Charter School.
+She received her Bachelor’s and Master’s degree in Art Education from Nazareth College.
+Alyssa has 10 years of experience teaching art education in the K-12 and higher education setting.
 She is also an active member of the New York State Art Teachers association serving as the Region 2 Co-Chair, Board Representative, Newsletter Design Editor, and District Membership Co-Chair.